gidrills/Appoll/README.md

   - Target Completion Date: March 28, 2024

 - [ ] **Implementation of the CreatePollScreen**
-  - Description: Users can create Polls
+  - Description: Users can create Polls.
-  - Target Completion Date: End april, 2024
+  - Target Completion Date: End of April 2024

 - [ ] **Implementation of the First REST APIs using Spring Boot:**
   - Description: Initial REST APIs development using Spring Boot.
   - Target Completion Date: March 25, 2024